williamtiu/OpenPoeProxy/README.md

-# OpenAI-Compatible API Server using Poe API
+# OpenAI-Compatible API Server using Poe API Key

 This repository contains a FastAPI application that serves as an OpenAI-compatible API server by proxying requests to the Poe API via the [fastapi_poe](https://github.com/your-org/fastapi_poe) library.
 It supports both streaming (SSE) and complete JSON responses and includes a simple HTML-based test interface.